 It’s all too common for developers to fall into a dogmatic view of Agile and resist deviation from a narrow set of processes, rituals, and ceremonies.
 Of course, this approach replaces Waterfall with another rigid set of project management guidelines.

 Agile is fundamentally about pragmatism, and it should allow for leeway in its processes where something as critical as UX design is concerned.

 Equally, experienced designers must be prepared to amend their process when the scope or requirements of the project call for it.

 For example, designers can expedite their work instead of creating full-fledged personas and settling for lightweight proto-personas.
 This documentation requires far less time and resources and can deliver user-centered designs in the right circumstances.

 Finally, both teams must communicate with one another on an ongoing basis.

-Misunderstanding is the origin of most disagreements, so we make a point to include development stakeholders in any meetings where feedback is given on the design.
+Misunderstanding is the origin of most disagreements, so we make a point to include development stakeholders in meetings where feedback is given on the design.
 If time permits, we’ll even include developers in usability testing research.

 By building communication directly into the process, we build a shared of the importance of user research and give everyone ownership in the success of the experience design.

 Bringing Agile and UX together isn’t easy.
 It takes work.
-But if you can create an environment where everyone commits to open communication and flexibility, then you can build a process that harnesses the best of both worlds.
+But if you can create an environment where everyone commits to open communication and flexibility, you can build a process that harnesses the best of both worlds.